 The EPWUD has emergency interconnections with neighboring water suppliers in addition to the system's main interconnection with Providence Water.
 There are three points of interconnections with the Pawtucket Water Supply Board (Pawtucket) system.
 These interconnections are for the emergency delivery of water from Pawtucket to the EPWUD water system and were last used in 1995 during the catastrophic break of the 102-inch Providence Water transmission pipeline.
 Also, two interconnections were established in 1987 with the Bristol County Water Authority (BCWA) to supply water from the EPWUD system to the BCWA water system for emergency purposes only.
 As part of the cross-bay pipeline project, a pumping station was built in East Providence in 1998.
 The purpose of the pumping station was to provide the EPWUD with an emergency flow of water in the event that the EPWUD's main transmission pipeline from Providence Water fails.
 This pump station has remained unused for the past 16 years and is pending resolution regarding the ownership of the station.
+There are ongoing discussions with the BCWA regarding this pump station as it is unclear whether the BCWA maintains ownership of the pump station.
 As previously noted, the intent of the pump station and interconnection was to serve as a backup source to the existing 42-inch transmission main from Providence Water.
+At one time, there was another interconnection between the 42-inch line and the Providence Water distribution system at Allens Avenue near the Providence River which was used during construction of the 42-inch pipeline.
+The capability of reactivating this interconnection as an emergency supply is continuously being evaluated.
+A study is currently underway to determine the feasibility of reactivating this interconnection.
+This study is expected to be completed by April of 2016.